asierra/Metagrafica/mg.1.md

 :  Black circles with radius *r* defined in typographic points centered in every point of the path.

 `BZ path`
 :  Bezier curve.
-Uses the path to define segments of a bezier curve.
-Every segment needs four points, the first and the last are in the curve and the second and third are the corresponding tangent local vectors to those points.
+Uses the path to define a bezier curve.
+Every segment needs four control points, the first and the last are in the curve and the second and third are the corresponding tangent local vectors to those points.

+`SP path`
+: Spline curve.
+As with Bezier, each segment is defined by four control points, but every control point is in the curve, with the exception of the first and the last ones.

 ## Graphics state